 “It’s really nice and a real privilege to be able to say to someone ‘by the way, you’ve just been mucked about and we can try to sort it out.’
 That’s really good when they didn’t even realize that was the case.

-He says that the partnership with First Love Foundation alongside the local authority works really well for everyone involved.
+He says that the partnership with First Love Foundation alongside the local authority has worked really well for everyone involved.

-“For the individuals who use the foodbank, they obviously get access to food but they also get treated like a human by someone who listens to what’s happened to them in an empathetic way.
+“For the individuals who use First Love Foundation, they obviously get access to food but they also get treated like a human by someone who listens to what’s happened to them in an empathetic way.
 Also they then get access to welfare rights advice at an early stage when they need it,” he says.

-“From CPAG’s point of view, we get a really rich source of information about what the problems are with social security.
+“From CPAG’s point of view, we have been able to get a really rich source of information about what the problems are with social security.
 That’s been really useful for us.
-It really enables us to focus on the real problems benefits claimants have.
+It has really enabled us to focus on the real problems benefits claimants have.
 It really works for us.”

 Read more hero stories